Archaeologists Discover 1400 Artifacts In Bronze Age Warrior’s Tomb

 Near the head and chest was a bronze sword, its ivory hilt covered in gold.
 A gold-hilted dagger lay beneath it.
 Still more weapons were found by the man’s legs and feet.

 Gold cups rested on his chest and stomach, and near his neck was a perfectly preserved gold necklace with two pendants.
 By his right side and spread around his head were over one thousand beads of carnelian, amethyst, jasper, agate and gold.
 Nearby were four gold rings, and silver cups as well as bronze bowls, cups, jugs and basins.

-According to The New York Times, the researchers are calling the ancient man the “griffin warrior,” after an ivory plaque carved with a griffin found beside him in the tomb.
+, the researchers are calling the ancient man the “griffin warrior,” after an ivory plaque carved with a griffin found beside him in the tomb.
 Based on the precious metals and beads also found in the grave, they believe he was a leader in his community, and of course, extremely wealthy.
 As Davis explained to UC Magazine, “Whoever he was, he seems to have been celebrated for his trading or fighting [on] the nearby island of Crete and for his appreciation of the more-sophisticated and delicate [art] of the Minoan civilization (found on Crete), with which he was buried.”